A stability theorem for bigraded persistence barcodes: Introduction

 Bigraded double homology of moment-angle complexes was introduced and studied in~\cite{l-p-s-s}.
 Besides theoretical interest in toric topology and polyhedral products theory, bigraded double homology fixes both drawbacks of ordinary bigraded homology mentioned above, therefore opening a way for a more efficient application in data analysis.

-Double homology $\HH_*(\mathcal Z_K)$ is the homology of the chain complex $\CH_*(\mathcal Z_K)=(H_*(\mathcal Z_K),\partial')$ obtained by endowing the bigraded homology of~$\mathcal Z_K$ with the second differential~$\partial'$.
-The bigraded double homology modules are smaller than the bigraded homology modules, and therefore might be more accessible from a computational viewpoint.
-More importantly, persistent homology modules defined from the bigraded double homology of the Vietoris--Rips filtration have a stability property, which roughly says that the bigraded barcode is robust to changes in the input data.
+Double homology $\HH_*(\mathcal Z_K)$ is the homology of the chain complex $\CH_*(\mathcal Z_K)=(H_*(\mathcal Z_K),\partial')$ obtained by endowing the bigraded homology of~$\mathcal Z_K$ with a second differential~$\partial'$.
+The bigraded double homology modules are smaller than the bigraded homology modules, and therefore ought to be more accessible from a computational viewpoint.
+More importantly, persistent homology modules defined from the bigraded double homology of the Vietoris--Rips filtration have a stability property, which says roughly that the bigraded barcode is robust to changes in the input data.

 In Section~\ref{sec-prelim} we review persistence modules, standard persistent homology and barcodes.

 In Section~\ref{macbbn} we define the bigraded persistent homology and persistent double homology modules and the corresponding bigraded barcodes.